nuuuwan/news_lk3_data/README.md

 *2024-03-02 11:22:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194039) · `si`

-*IGP Tennakoon emphasizes efficiency in operations against criminals, racketeers, and the underworld in Kandy.*
+IGP Tennakoon emphasizes efficiency in operations against criminals, racketeers, and the underworld in Kandy.

+🟩

 IGP, Deshabandu Tennakoon has emphasized that the operation operates more efficient and strong.